 The Drug Supply Chain Security Act, (DSCSA) Public Law 113-54 and corresponding federal regulations include requirements to develop and enhance drug supply chain security.
 They establish a federal system for tracing prescription drug products through the pharmaceutical distribution supply chain and include product tracing requirements for entities in the drug supply chain, including manufacturers, repackagers, wholesale drug distributors, and pharmacies.
 They also require the Food and Drug Administration (FDA) to establish federal standards for licensing of wholesale drug distributors and third-party logistics providers.
 States may not regulate tracing that is inconsistent with, more stringent than, or in addition to the federal requirements.
-States are also preempted from establishing licensure requirements that are inconsistent with or below the minimum standards established by federal law for wholesale distributors and third-party logistics providers.
-The DSCSA and federal regulations require a wholesale drug distributor and third-party logistics provider to maintain licensure in the state from which the drug is distributed and in most cases the state into which the drug is distributed if those states have a licensure process.
+States are also preempted from establishing licensure require a wholesale drug distributor and third-party logistics providers.
+The DSCSA and federal regulations require a wholesale drug distributor and third-party logistics providers to maintain licensure in the state from which the drug is distributed and in most cases the state into which the drug is distributed if those states have a licensure process.
 State licensure information including significant discipline must be reported to the FDA on an annual basis.